Discovering the Basque Coast: Bilbao’s Gaztelugatxe, Bermeo, Mundaka, and Gernika Tour Review

 Real Travelers’ Feedback

 The reviews paint a pretty balanced picture.
-Many praise the knowledgeable guides and the beautiful scenery, with some noting the well-planned itinerary and the value for money.
+Many praise the guides and the beautiful scenery, with some noting the well-planned itinerary and the value for money.
 One review mentions that the walk to Gaztelugatxe is steep and tiring, so good footwear and a bit of stamina are advised.

 Some reviewers did find the audio commentary lacking, especially in larger groups, which made it harder to catch the guide’s explanations at certain stops.
 Others mentioned that free time at some stops was a bit long, but overall, the consensus is that the experience is worthwhile.